myl-google/Broadsea/bigquery/README.md

 This will take several minutes and create a VM to run Broadsea (which includes RStudio and Atlas), a Postgresql instance to host the OHDSI database schema, and bigquery datasets and tables to host the Common Data Model (aka OMOP) schema.
 It is recommended that you load your data into the created Bigquery tables to ensure that the schema version matches what is expected by the software.
 However, it is also possible to point the deployment at existing data.

-After your data is loaded, you can connect to the VM with port forwarding by running the following:
+After your data is loaded, you can ssh to the VM:

 ```
 connect.sh
 ```

-You must have this connection open every time you wish to use the tools.
+When the connection is open, it does port forwarding so that you can access the web server running on the VM from your local machine.
+You must have a connection open every time you wish to access the web tools.

 You can now connect to RStudio by visting http://localhost:8787 in your browser.
 The default username and password are both "rstudio".
 To run the achilles analysis scripts, execute the following in Rstudio:

 ```
 source('/ohdsi-scripts/runAchilles.R')